chevere/docs/library/parameter.md

 ## Generic Parameter

 Use function `genericp` to create a parameter implementing `GenericParameterInterface`.
+This function can define a parameter value `V` and parameter key `K`.

-A generic parameter is used to match a variable collection of `n-items`.
+💡 A generic parameter is used to match a variable collection of `n-items`.

 ```php
 use function Chevere\Parameter\genericp;